rust-lang/rust/text/0000-deprecation.md

 stability.
 Therefore the first order of business when evolving the `std` API is: **Don't break people's code**.

-In practice there will be some qualification, e.g. if fixing a security hole requires breaking an API, it is nonetheless acceptable, because the API was broken to begin with, as is code using it.
-So breaking this code is acceptable.
+In practice there will be some qualification, e.g. if an API is *inherently* unsafe, it should be acceptable to remove it completely, as any code using it was in fact broken to begin with.
+Therefore it is acceptable to make this code stop working altogether.

+On the other hand, if an API permits unsafe uses, and a safer alternative is available, we may want to *retroactively deprecate* it, so that people will get warnings even if they specified an older target version.
+We may want to have a different kind of warning than the standard deprecation warning, as there are already some crates (e.g. compiletest.rs) on crates.io that declare `#![deny(deprecate)]`, so those warnings would turn to errors.

-On the other hand, we really want to make features inaccessible in a newer version, not just mark them as deprecated.
+We also really want to make features inaccessible in a newer version, not just mark them as deprecated.
 Otherwise we would bloat our APIs with deprecated features that no one uses (see Java).
 To do this, it's not enough to hide the feature from the docs, as that would be confusing (see point 4.) to those who encounter a hidden API.

 Not breaking code also mean we do not want to have the deprecation feature interfere with a project's dependencies, which would teach